mushroomlabs/django-activitypub-toolkit/docs/pages/topics/reference_context_architecture.md

 ## Context Models

-Context models attach vocabulary-specific meaning to references.
-When you need to read or write attributes defined by a particular RDF namespace, you use the corresponding context model.
+Context models attach application-specific meaning to references for particular object types.
+When you need to read or write attributes for a specific kind of object (like "Lemmy Community" or "Mastodon Status"), you use the corresponding context model.

+Context models are composable and organized by "what kind of thing is this?" rather than "which namespace prefix does it use?"
+Each context model handles only its specific fields without overlapping with other contexts.
+Multiple context models can process the same reference, each extracting their respective fields.

 ActivityStreams 2.0, the core vocabulary for ActivityPub, maps to context models like `ObjectContext`, `ActorContext`, and `ActivityContext`.
 These models store properties such as `content`, `name`, `published`, and relationship pointers like `attributed_to` and `in_reply_to`.